 Church Mountain Trail is a 11.3 mile heavily trafficked out and back trail located near Maple Falls, Washington that features a river and is rated as difficult.
-The trail is primarily used for hiking, walking, and trail running and is accessible from June until October.
+The trail is primarily used for hiking, walking, and trail running and is best used from June until October.

 See a vast panorama of North Cascades mountains, including Mt.
 Baker, Mt.
 Shuksan, Damfino Lakes, Border Line peaks, Goat mountain and Skyline ridge.